Code-Institute-Submissions/Christmas-Baking-For-Kids/README.md

 ### Database Choice

-As this website is a student project and where i am in the course my only opportunity is use NoSQL.
+As this website is a student project and where I am in the course my only opportunity is use NoSQL.
 In order to gain experience in using NoSQL this project uses the NoSQL database MongoDB.
 Easy access to relational data was made possible as inner objects were used inside the data structure so it could be easily accessed and looped through where needed.

 ### Data Storage Types